djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-5.md

 - [x] hide orchestrate and parts of configure when not learning journal
 - [ ] Implement cljConfigure
 - [ ] Implement cljOrchestrate

+## cljCreateGroups

+Called from cljGroupSet when there are students who do not have the group

+- provide a button when pressed
+- opens a dialog that allows
+- selection of what groups to create

+    - which sections of students to include  - drop down with all sections
+    - Ability to select individual students to exclude - table showing all students without groups
+    - [ ] add some blurb about what to do
+    - [ ] correctly label the search on name and sections
+    - [ ] add a "Create groups" button

+- and then creates the groups

+    - [ ] add a function/method to create the groups
+        - [ ] Identify how to create groups from AEL LJ
+        - [ ] update the display
+        - [ ] do a synchronous call to the API to create the groups
+- returning to the original state

 ### cljConfigure